alexsullivan114/MaterialFitness/README.md

 - Add chart stuff for exercise page
 - Add Weight set units (what weight was that rep done in)
 - Add PRs
+- Make the add a weight set dialog remember your last weight
+    - Done
 - Make the add set dialog not display poorly (i.e. delay before focusing the first text)
     - Done